ZhengGuo-1/cse15l-lab-reports/fun11.md

 a.
 commands: `find technical -name "chapter-1.txt"`
 output: `technical/911report/chapter-1.txt`

+**The first example for option 1 recursively find a file named "chapter-1.txt" in the technical directory, the output will be the path for the target file.
+This command line is useful because it can help us confirm the existance of the file in that directory.**

 b.
 commands: `find technical -name "1468-6708-3-1.txt"`
 output: `technical/biomed/1468-6708-3-1.txt`

-This option searches a file with name in a directory.
-This is useful because it can help us confirm the existance of the file in that directory.
+**The second example for option 1 recursively find a file named "1468-6708-3-1.txt" in the technical directory, the output will be the path for the target file.
+This command line is useful because it can help us confirm the existance of the file in that directory.**

 Option 2: Search for all directories in a specific directory.
 Found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
 a.